ravisuhag/rockd/README.md

  '--Payment Success
 ```
 ## Quick Routes
 Check following routes.
-These routea are realtive to the root path for the project repo on your server.
+These routes are realtive to the root path of the project repo on your server.
  - <code>/</code> Main page
  - <code>#/search</code> Search Page
  - <code>#/checkout</code> Checkout Page